 Yes, it does take some people by surprise, but it happened.
 It was real, and what may happen in the future is a hope.

-Now is just a waiting game.
-Since we’re going to try again, we were told to wait at least one ‘real’ cycle to try.
-It can be so hard to be told to wait, but it is for the best so my body can return to a healthy state.
+Since we were going to try again after a miscarriage, we were told to wait at least one ‘real’ cycle to try.
+It can be so hard to be told to wait, but it was for the best so my body can return to a healthy state.

 (But wow, Google waiting to conceive after a miscarriage… So many different ideas and opinions about how and when!)

-My doctor said since I am otherwise healthy, getting pregnant again shouldn’t be an issue.
+My doctor told me since I was otherwise healthy, getting pregnant again shouldn’t be an issue.
 And as I have seen in many online forums, so many other women experiencing miscarriage go on to have healthy pregnancies, so there is much hope.